 Centerfielder Gabriel Arellano extended his season-long hitting streak to 17 games with a 2-for-5 with a double and three RBI performance.
 First baseman Vic Zepeda was 2-for-4 with a double, two walks and two RBI and second baseman Andrew Scannell went 2-for-7.

 PCC's team batting average is No. 2 in the state at .329 and the squad is also second in on-base percentage at .444 (both tops in SoCal).
 The Lancers have scored 52 runs in their last three games alone on 47 hits with 16 of those for extra bases.
 Overall, the team has won eight games by 10 or more runs.

 Individually, Arellano is fourth in the state in batting average and No. 1 in the Southland at .442.
 His 38 hits top all state batters.
 Arellano was recently named CCCBCA SoCal Athlete of the Week.
 In week #5, Arellano batted 11-for-17, 2 doubles, seven runs scored and hit .647 during three PCC victories.
 He had two 4-hit games, one 3-hit game.
-Pillar is fourth in the state in on-base percentage at .551.
+Pilar is fourth in the state in on-base percentage at .551.
 Martinez is 15th in OBP (.513) and 20th in slugging percentage (.639).